Frequently asked questions

-Truyu is a digital identity protection tool that alerts you when your identity is being used or misused online.
+Truyu is a digital identity protection tool that alerts you when your identity may be being used or misused.
 We are currently in pilot and we look forward to hearing your feedback as you use the service.
-Truyu is a mobile application that has been built by x15ventures which is built by CommBank.
+Truyu is a mobile application from x15ventures which is built by CommBank.

-When an identity check occurs in your name, Truyu can alert you for a majority** of ID checks that are conducted in Australia.
+When an online identity check occurs in your name, Truyu can alert you for a majority* of ID checks conducted by Australian businesses that run identity checks using systems which match your identity information against information held by the document issuer or official record holder using third party systems.
 We do not have full coverage of all ID checks, so you should use Truyu in conjunction with your normal fraud-prevention behaviours.
 In the event of identity misuse, Truyu provides helpful links and remediation prompts to help you resecure your information as efficiently as possible and avoid additional harm or loss.

-Truyu will also alert you if your email address(es) have been exposed in a data breach and provides proactive guidance to enhance your online security.
+Truyu will also alert you if we detect your email address(es) have been exposed in a data breach and provides proactive guidance to enhance your online security.

 Any Australian can install the Truyu app on their smartphone and receive data breach alerts.

 We are a trial initiative created by x15ventures, CommBank's corporate venture scaler.
-We have launched with/to a small group of customers to further test the proposition and collect feedback.
+We have launched with a small group of customers to further test the proposition and collect feedback.
 About Us

 Additionally, you will be able to register up to 5 emails for data breach alerts, where Truyu will alert you if your information is detected in a data breach.
 The data breach service bears no cost.